-2 Not later than 180 days after the date of enactment 3 of this Act and annually thereafter, the Secretary of Agriculture shall submit to Congress and make publicly avail-4 5 able on the website of the Department of Agriculture an easily-navigable report that, with respect to the preceding 6 7 year, specifies each organization, farm, individual, or other 8 entity that received funding (including through a contract, subcontract, subsidy, loan, or grant) from the Secretary 9 of Agriculture during that year.
-10
+- 3 of this Act and annually thereafter, the Secretary of Agri- - 4 culture shall submit to Congress and make publicly avail- - 5 able on the website of the Department of Agriculture an - 6 easily-navigable report that, with respect to the preceding - 7 year, specifies each organization, farm, individual, or other - 8 entity that received funding (including through a contract, - 9 subcontract, subsidy, loan, or grant) from the Secretary - 10 of Agriculture during that year.

-11 TITLE II-PROTECTING AMER12 ICA'S MEATPACKING WORK13 ERS
+11 TITLE II-PROTECTING AMER-

+12 ICA'S MEATPACKING WORK-

+13 ERS
-14 SEC.
-201. FINDINGS.

-15 Congress finds that-

-16 (1) meat and poultry slaughter and processing 17 is a particularly dangerous occupation, with meat 18 and poultry processing workers suffering injuries at 19 measurably higher rates than workers in other pri20 vate sector industries;
+- 14 SEC.
+201. FINDINGS. - Congress finds that- - 16 (1) meat and poultry slaughter and processing - is a particularly dangerous occupation, with meat - and poultry processing workers suffering injuries at - measurably higher rates than workers in other pri- - vate sector industries; - 21 (2) meat and poultry processing workers face - double the rate of amputations as the average work- - er in private industry, and injuries such as sprains, - lacerations, and contusions are common among poul- - 25 try workers;

+1 (3) meat and poultry processing workers suffer

+2 from musculoskeletal injuries, such as carpal tunnel

+3 syndrome, "trigger finger", tendinitis, rotator cuff

+4 injuries, lower back injuries, and chronic pain and

+5 numbness, in numbers that can exceed 50 percent of

+6 workers;

+7 (4) higher line speeds in meat and poultry proc-

+8 essing facilities is a recognized risk factor that leads

+9 to increased risk of both laceration and musculo-

+10 skeletal injuries; and

-(2) meat and poultry processing workers face double the rate of amputations as the average worker in private industry, and injuries such as sprains, lacerations, and contusions are common among poultry workers;
+11 (5) meat and poultry processing workers are

-(3) meat and poultry processing workers suffer from musculoskeletal injuries, such as carpal tunnel syndrome, "trigger finger", tendinitis, rotator cuff injuries, lower back injuries, and chronic pain and numbness, in numbers that can exceed 50 percent of workers; (4) higher line speeds in meat and poultry processing facilities is a recognized risk factor that leads to increased risk of both laceration and musculoskeletal injuries; and (5) meat and poultry processing workers are subjected to exploitative conditions and abusive behavior by employers- (A) including- (i) use of abusive and humiliating shouting by supervisors accusing workers of not working fast enough and harassing them to work "faster" and "harder"; (ii) use of sexualized language to harass women workers to work "harder" and "faster"; (iii) patterns of direct sexual harassment and incidents of sexual assault; and

-1 (iv) little or no accountability or re-2 dress for emotional, sexualized, or psycho-3 logical abuse due to- 4 (I) weak enforcement of, and 5 noncompliance with, discrimination 6 protections; and 7 (II) meat and poultry processing workers not reporting the abuse due 8 9 to fear of receiving more abuse, hav-10 ing their employment terminated, or 11 being reported to immigration en-12 forcement; and 13 (B) that lead to long-term psychological 14 impacts, including increased feelings of anger 15 and stress by workers pressured to work faster 16 and more aggressively to slaughter animals on 17 killing lines.
+12 subjected to exploitative conditions and abusive be-

+13 havior by employers-

+14 (A) including-

+15 (i) use of abusive and humiliating

+16 shouting by supervisors accusing workers

+17 of not working fast enough and harassing

+18 them to work "faster" and "harder";

+19 (ii) use of sexualized language to har-

+20 ass women workers to work "harder" and

+21 "faster";

+22 (iii) patterns of direct sexual harass-

+23 ment and incidents of sexual assault; and

+1 (iv) little or no accountability or re-

+2 dress for emotional, sexualized, or psycho-

+3 logical abuse due to-

+4 (I) weak enforcement of, and

+5 noncompliance with, discrimination

+6 protections; and

+7 (II) meat and poultry processing

+8 workers not reporting the abuse due

+9 to fear of receiving more abuse, hav-

+10 ing their employment terminated, or

+11 being reported to immigration en-

+12 forcement; and

+13 (B) that lead to long-term psychological

+14 impacts, including increased feelings of anger

+15 and stress by workers pressured to work faster

+16 and more aggressively to slaughter animals on

+17 killing lines.

 18 SEC.
 202. DEFINITIONS.

-19 In this title: 20 ESTABLISHMENT.-The (1)COVERED term "covered establishment" means- 21
+19 In this title:

+20 (1) COVERED ESTABLISHMENT.-The term

+21 "covered establishment" means-

-(A) an official establishment (as defined in section 301.2 of title 9, Code of Federal Regulations (or successor regulations)) that is sub-
+22 (A) an official establishment (as defined in

+23 section 301.2 of title 9, Code of Federal Regu-

+24 lations (or successor regulations)) that is sub-